void-linux/void-docs/src/config/graphics/optimus.md

 ## PRIME Render Offload

-In this method, GPU switching is done via setting environment variables when executing the application to be renderered on the NVIDIA GPU.
+In this method, GPU switching is done via setting environment variables when executing the application to be rendered on the NVIDIA GPU.
 Thus one can easily write a small wrapper script `prime-run` with the following contents:

 ```
 #!/bin/sh